snh3003/Ethereum-Gallico/README.md

 ## Haults
 Have to ever got irritated with time between connecting trains and want to utilize your time to explore the city or want to try a local dish or want to visit places of attraction in the city?

+* We at Gallico are working on a platform where individuals can plan and book their trips whether it is for spending leisure time between your two trains or a month long vacation trip.
+User can also book best hotels, after reaching to the destination user can book ride to hotel/ Search or Order food.
+User may also want to go